 Rick Schwartz is a senior product manager and proud father of two.
 Six years before Apple sold their first song online, Rick played a major role in the creation of the world’s first online music distribution system, which Steve Jobs later tried to buy for $100 million dollars.
 Eight years before Apple added Genius playlists to iTunes, Rick helped to launch the audio fingerprinting technology that Apple and others use today.

-In September of 2009, Rick was Product Manager of the first software that allowed consumers to beam media from any website to a connected TV or stereo.
-One year later Apple launched AirPlay, but it was initially limited only to audio.
-Rick received a patent for technology in the world’s first media manager, which let consumers play media by dragging and dropping it onto icons representing devices in their home.
-Rick has also helped launch several iOS and Android multimedia apps for smartphones and tablets.
+In 2009 Rick also brought to market the first software that allowed consumers to beam media from any website to a connected TV.
+Rick also received a patent for technology in the world’s first media manager, which let consumers play media by dragging and dropping it onto icons representing devices in their home.
+Rick has also launched several iOS and Android multimedia apps for smartphones and tablets.

-Rick is a blogger who focuses on mobile technologies.
-His Mostly-tech blog receives over one million views a year.
-Rick’s first article on tablets appeared on GigaOM and was tweeted over 600 times.
+Rick is a successful blogger who focuses on mobile technologies.
+His Mostly-tech blog receives almost one million views a year.
+Rick’s first article on tablets appeared on GigaOM and was retweeted over 600 times.
 Rick has also written articles for the Huffington Post UK, Know Your Mobile, Recording Engineer/Producer Magazine, Mix Magazine, EQ magazine and other publications.

 His last employer, was one of the first companies to put video on a cell phone back in 1998.
 Their technology shipped on over 300 million devices.